 No humans have ever set foot on Mars.
 NASA and the European Space Agency have plans to send people to Mars.
 The goal is to do it sometime between 2030 and 2040.
 The expense and danger of these missions are phenomenal.

 Mars has mountains, canyons, and other features similar to Earth.
 But it doesn’t have as much geological activity as Earth.
 There is no evidence of plate tectonics on Mars.
 There are also more craters on Mars than on Earth.
 But there are fewer craters than on the Moon.
 What does this suggest to you regarding Mars' tectonic history?
-You can see an image of the Martian surface in the Figure below.
+Pictured below is an image of the Martian surface (Figure below).

 Mars is Earth's second nearest neighbor planet.

 Viewed from Earth, Mars is red.
 This is due to large amounts of iron in the soil.
 The ancient Greeks and Romans named the planet Mars after the god of war because the planet's red color reminded them of blood.
 Mars has only a very thin atmosphere made up mostly of carbon dioxide.

 Mars is home to the largest volcano in the solar system: Olympus Mons (Figure below).
 Olympus Mons is a shield volcano.
 The volcano is similar to the volcanoes of the Hawaiian Islands.
 But Olympus Mons is a giant, about 27 km (16.8 miles; 88,580 ft) tall.
 That's three times taller than Mount Everest!
 At its base, Olympus Mons is about the size of the entire state of Arizona, about 624 km (374 miles) across.

 The largest volcano in the solar system, Olympus Mons.